-Formulation of policies on the provision of information to stakeholders

 The Company strives to provide all of its stakeholders, including shareholders and investors, with prompt information on the basis of transparency, fairness and continuity.
 The Company's basic policy is to disclose information in accordance with the Financial Instruments and Exchange Law and the timely disclosure rules of the Tokyo Stock Exchange.

-The Company will proactively disclose as much information as possible in a timely manner, even if it is not covered by the Timely Disclosure Rules, if it is deemed to be useful in gaining a better understanding of the Company.

-In addition, the Company has established an English-language version of its corporate website and has produced English-language versions of the Notice of General Meeting of Shareholders, financial results briefing materials, and important press releases in an effort to enhance information disclosure in English.
+Formulation of policies on the The Company will proactively disclose as much information as provision of information to possible in a timely manner, even if it is not covered by the Timely stakeholders Disclosure Rules, if it is deemed to be useful in gaining a better understanding of the Company.
+In addition, the Company has established an English-language version of its corporate website and has produced English-language versions of the Notice of General Meeting of Shareholders, financial